newtguppy/baby-courtney-gender-reveal/README.md

 The dashboard continues retrying automatically.

-## Responsive Behavior
+## Responsive behavior

-### TV / Desktop
+### Television and desktop

-The full dashboard includes:
+The full layout displays:

-- both baby photos
+- Both baby photos
-- Team Boy / Team Girl panels
+- Team Boy and Team Girl panels
-- vote counts
-- percentages
+- Vote counts and percentages
-- progress bars
+- Progress bars
-- QR code
-- direct voting button
+- QR code and voting button
-- total predictions
+- Total predictions
-- voting status/current leader
+- Voting status or current leader

 ### Mobile

 The layout stacks vertically.

-The QR code may be hidden on narrow screens because a user already viewing the site on a phone cannot conveniently scan a QR code displayed on that same phone.

-The direct **Open Voting Form** control remains available.
+The QR code may be hidden because a user cannot conveniently scan a QR code displayed on the same phone.
+The direct voting button remains available.

-## Theme

-The design follows the **Splish Splash** pool-party gender reveal invitation.

-Core visual elements include:

-- watercolor blue and pink
-- pool-water accents
-- water splashes
-- pool floats
-- swimwear/clothesline details
-- navy typography
-- soft cream/gold accents
-- coordinated Team Boy and Team Girl panels

-A matching Google Forms header is used so the form and dashboard feel like one event experience.

-## Updating Baby Photos
+## Updating content

-To replace a photo while keeping the same filename:
+### Replace a baby photo

 1. Upload the replacement image to GitHub.
-2. Keep the expected filename:
+2. Preserve the expected file name.
-   - `dad-baby.JPEG`
-   - `mom-baby.jpg`
-3. Increment the cache-busting version in `index.html`.
+3. Increment the image's cache-busting version in `index.html`.
+4. Commit the change to `main`.

 Example: